Bernard McGuirk

 Bernard J. McGuirk (October 26, 1957 – October 5, 2022) was an American radio personality.
 He was host at WABC in New York City alongside Sid Rosenberg.
-He was born and raised in the South Bronx, New York, where he worked in his younger years as a taxi driver.
+He was born and raised in the Soundview, Bronx, New York City, where he worked in his younger years as a taxi driver.

 Background

 McGuirk was an alum of Cardinal Hayes High School and graduated from College of Mount Saint Vincent in the Riverdale section of the Bronx, New York with a degree in communications in 1984.
 He worked in radio and television beginning in 1986.
 He was best known for his long run as the executive producer of Imus in the Morning, a radio program that was nationally syndicated from 1993 until the program ended with host Don Imus's retirement in 2018.

 Controversies

 Tim Cook "religious bigot" controversy

 On April 1, 2015, during the Imus in the Morning show on Fox Business, McGuirk called Apple CEO Tim Cook a "bigot hypocrite" for "running his mouth" about the subject of the religious freedom Indiana law passed the month prior.

 McGuirk: There is a lot of hypocrisy.
 First of all, Governor Cuomo tells all his state employees don't go to Indiana but he's going to Cuba where gay marriage is illegal and they maybe throw you in jail.
 You have this hypocrite, this bigot hypocrite, Tim Cook, who is running his mouth about the whole thing.